- How do you decorate your table for Rosh Hashanah?

 Boys, boys!
 Cut it out!
 Here Nappy, you can have your own Pomegranate napkin rings.

-How about adding a personal touch to your holiday table?
+Want to add a personal touch to your holiday table?

 “Rebecca…Why is there a decorative pomegranate tree in the middle of the table?”